afahinfahimi/backtest/docs/2026-Signals.md

 | T2 | ≥ 50 | Profitable (Net Profit Margin ≥ 0%) + Market Cap > $2B | $50,000 | t-blue |
 | T3 | ≥ 50 | Market Cap > $100M + (Growth: Annual Revenue Growth > 0% OR Small Profitable: Net Profit Margin > 0% AND Market Cap ≤ $2B) | $20,000 | t-yellow |
 | SELL | Does not qualify for any tier | $0 — Do not buy | t-red |

 ---

+**Color Token Backup**
+These are the colors that are used in the design.
+They are here just as a backup.
+No need to incorporate into the code. oken	Used For t-green	Buy, Aggressive Buy (stock), Selective Buy (stock), Confident Buy (market), Healthy Market a-green	Aggressive Buy (market), Buy (VIX stock) t-teal	Growing Market t-blue	Selective Buy (market), T2 tier t-yellow	Find Better, Monitor, Careful Buy, Overheated, No New Buys (MC>80), Unprofitable override, Sector Cap, T3 tier t-orange	Weak Market, No New Buys (MC<15), Monitor (MC 70-80) t-red	Avoid, Sell, No Buy (Crypto), SELL tier
+Plus from your SA/MC Grade tables:

+Token	Used For
+a-red	SA Grade "Avoid" (< 40)
+a-green	MC Grade "Too Strong" (≥ 70)

+---